Virgin Voyages

 V. PERFORMANCE MEASURES

-As Virgin Voyages continues to grow, we will further develop and refine our modern slavery compliance strategy and performance indicators.
+As Virgin Voyages continues to grow, we will further develop and refine our modern slavery compliance strategy and develop performance indicators.
 Additionally, this statement and the results of our efforts will be updated each year.
 Additional information on our ethical business practices, partnerships and environmental, social, and governance commitments can be found in our annual Impact Report.
 A copy of this report can be found at www.virginvoyages.com/sustainability.

 Approved by:

-Adam Nebesar - Chair
+Jordan Smith - Chair

 Nominating, Environmental, Social & Governance Committee of the Board of Directors